UPPMAX/programming_formalisms/docs/literature/README.md

     .  |.                       |Test libraries before relying on them.
     .  |.                       |Give functions and variables meaningful names.
     .  |.                       |Make dependencies and requirements explicit.
-    .  |.                       |Do not comment and uncomment sections of code to control a program’s behavior.
+    .  |.                       |Do not comment and uncomment sections of code to control a program's behavior.
     .  |.                       |Provide a simple example or test data set.
     .  |.                       |Submit code to a reputable DOI-issuing repository.
     3  |Collaboration           |Create an overview of your project.